VIKAS-BUDHANI/App_analytics_report/README.md

   Users                                23422
   New users                            22872

-  It should be same in values.
+  It should be the same in values.

   After considering the data discrepancy.